preciofishbone/OmniaDocsG2/blocks/blocks-event-management/index.rst

 Blocks for Event management
 ==============================

-There are two blocks that can only be used for Event Management.
+There are two blocks that can only be used for Event management.

 Select block for more information: